 One of the most important cases dealing with driving without due care and attention is R. v.
 Shultz.
 This case deals with the fact that police cannot issue you a ticket for driving without due care and attention based on a “Fail” reading on an Approved Screening Device.
 The “Fail” result cannot be the basis for punishment or a penalty.

 This case is important because police often issue these tickets on the basis of a “Fail” reading.
 That is insufficient.
 There must be something about the manner of driving that causes the officer to issue the ticket and the “Fail” reading can form no part of that assessment.
 We have been very successful as a result of this case in having many of these tickets cancelled in Court.
 It seems that police are still issuing these tickets to drivers who blow “Fail” and that many officers are unaware of this law.

-If you are charged with driving without due care and attention and the evidence only establishes that you failed to give reasonable consideration to other drivers, you cannot be convicted of the other offence.
+If you are charged with section 144 driving without due care and attention and the evidence only establish that you failed to give reasonable consideration to other drivers, you cannot be convicted of the other offence.
 The case law says that the sub-sections are separate offences entirely and not lesser included offences in the others.
 However, if you are issued a ticket for more than one of the three offences, you cannot be convicted of both.
 This is because of a legal rule called the “Kienapple principle” or the double-jeopardy rule which states that the same conduct cannot form the basis for two separate offences.
 Again, we have seen many occasions in which officers unaware of this rule have issued two serious tickets when they ought to only issue one.